port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/argocd/argocd.md

 Examples of blueprints and the relevant integration configurations can be found on the argocd [examples page](example.md)

+## Relevant Guides

+- For relevant guides and examples, see the [guides section](https://docs.getport.io/guides?tags=ArgoCD).

 ## Alternative installation via webhook